 First acknowledge there are underlying grievances.
 When Westerners realized cheap oil was concentrated in Muslim controlled countries they bolstered the control of "friends" who enriched themselves while suppressing their own citizens.
 Perhaps a greater concern would be they felt it was in their best interests to keep their people ignorant except for the elite.

 Western countries were horrified with the Holocaust, but at the same time many restricted emigrating Jews.
 We agreed to let them set up their own state in Israel, but somehow never got around to letting the Palestinians who were already there to also gain a state.
 There is still discrimination against Jews, that all too often reaches violent levels in some parts of the world and Jews take comfort that there is one sanctuary where they can be safe.
 They feel frightened by the surrounding Arabs and a mutual hate/fear cycle has set in.
-In one sense they have to settle their concerns amongst themselves, but we should be careful to be neutral yet encouraging.
+In one sense they have to settle their concerns amongst themselves, but we should be careful to be neutral yet encouraging understanding.

 Unfortunately in the United States especially, people have taken sides, not so much average voters as those in power.
 Much more financial and U.N. veto power is exercised on behalf of Israel than on the plight of displaced Arabs.
-Some individuals have organized to boycott Israel, somewhat comparable to similar efforts to confront South African apartheid, but this has been met with political resistence.
+Some individuals have organized to boycott Israel, somewhat comparable to similar efforts to confront South African apartheid, but this has been met with political resistance.
 Many state governments are threatening to cut off support to any group that supports an Israeli boycott.

 By itself a Palestinian political resolution will not stop terrorism, but it will undercut a very significant driving force.
 Are there are other grievances?
-Yes, but now perhaps the greatest is how too many of our fellow Westerners treat our new Muslim neighbours and talk about those still in the Mid East.
+Yes, but now perhaps the greatest is how too many of our fellow Westerners treat our new Muslim neighbors and talk about those still in the Mid East.
 We fear the refugees fleeing violence and make it more difficult than it needs to be.
 There is no escaping that we will all have to make adjustments.
 We need to acknowledge the world is changing and has many other threats that we can only solve through co-operation.